-Mr John Whiter is chairman of a Lloyd's broker, Piiq Risk Partners Ltd (formerly PSE Partners Ltd and Ed Broking (London) Ltd); he was also chairman of another Lloyd's broker, Ed Broking LLP (formerly CGNMB LLP) until November 2019; and is director of Ed Broking Group Ltd, their parent company (formerly Cooper Gay Swett & Crawford Ltd).
+Mr John Whiter is chairman of Lloyd's broker, Piiq Risk Partners Ltd (formerly PSE Partners Ltd and before that Ed Broking (London) Ltd).
+He was also chairman of another Lloyd's broker, Ed Broking LLP until November 2019 although he remains chairman of Ed Broking Group Ltd, its parent undertaking.

-Mr Paul Hunt is a director of Britannia Steam Ship Insurance Association Limited.
+Mr Paul Hunt was a director of Britannia Steam Ship Insurance Association Limited, until his resignation on 19 December 2020.

-Mr Alan Grant is a director of Thomas Miller Holdings Limited and a director of Thomas Miller Specialty Underwriting Agency Limited (formerly Osprey Underwriting Agency Limited), a Lloyd's coverholder.
+Mr Alan Grant is a director of Thomas Miller Holdings Ltd, Thomas Miller Specialty Holdings Ltd and Thomas Miller Specialty Underwriting Agency Ltd, a Lloyd's coverholder.
+He also became a director of Oneglobal Broking Ltd, a Lloyd's Broker, on 14 September 2020.

 Mr Sven Althoff is a member of the Executive Board of Hannover Re.
-He was also a director of Apollo Syndicate Management Limited, a Lloyd's Managing Agent until his resignation on 7 March 2019; and a director of Integra Insurance Solutions Ltd, a UK managing general agent until his resignation on 15 March 2018.
+He was also a director of Apollo Syndicate Management Limited, a Lloyd's Managing Agent, until his resignation on 7 March 2019; and a director of Integra Insurance Solutions Ltd, a UK managing general agent, until his resignation on 15 March 2018.

-Mr Jens Schäfermeier is the managing director of the property and casualty division within Hannover Re and was appointed as a director of Apollo Syndicate Management Limited on 29 August 2019.
+Mr Jens Schäfermeier is the managing director of the property and casualty division within Hannover Re.
+He was also a director of Apollo Syndicate Management Limited, a Lloyd's Managing Agent, from his appointment on 29 August 2019 until his resignation on 30 September 2020.